memgraph/docs/gqlalchemy/reference/transformations/translators/nx_translator.md

 def to_cypher_queries(self, graph) -> None
 ```

-Generates cypher queries from a given NetworkX graph.
+Generates Cypher queries from a given NetworkX graph.

 ##### Input
 - `graph` -> `NetworkX` graph representation.

 #### Example

-To transfer `NxGraph` to `Cypher` queries and execute them in the Memgraph, you can use the following query:
+Use the following query to transfer `NxGraph` to Cypher queries and execute them in Memgraph:

 ```python
 memgraph = Memgraph()